-Students with disabilities, both visible and invisible, seeking special accommodations must do so through the Academic Support Services Office.
+Students with disabilities, both visible and invisible, seeking special accommodations must do so through the Institute for Academic Support Services.
+By collaborating with and empowering students who have disabilities, we work to coordinate services and programs that enable equal access to an education and an overall college experience.
 Section 504 of The Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 requires Thomas More College to provide reasonable accommodations that afford an equal opportunity for students with disabilities.
 However, TMC is not required to provide accommodations that would place an undue hardship on the College, lower the standards of the academic program, or fundamentally alter the academic program.
 For accommodations to be awarded, the student must provide appropriate documentation of the disability.